New Zealand holds minute of silence for volcano victims

-WELLINGTON (Reuters) - New Zealanders across the country observed a minute of silence on Monday to honor the victims of last week’s fatal volcanic eruption, as police continued efforts to recover two bodies.
+WELLINGTON, Dec 16 (Reuters) - New Zealanders across the country observed a minute of silence on Monday to honour the victims of last week’s fatal volcanic eruption, as police continued efforts to recover two bodies.

 The official death toll from the surprise eruption on White Island, also known by its Maori name of Whakaari, stands at 16.
 Two people whose bodies are believed to be in the waters around the island are still officially listed as missing.